L.A.'s Family Activities

 A Few on the Cutting Edge

-The Hollywood Forever Cemetery is the final resting place to many of Hollywood’s stars and founders and stars than anywhere else on earth.
+The Hollywood Forever Cemetery is the final resting place to many of Hollywood’s stars and founders than anywhere else on earth.
 Among the dearly departed you can find here are: Johnny Ramone, Jayne Mansfield, Cecil B. DeMille, and Douglas Fairbanks.

 Older and mature kids may enjoy the Dearly Departed Tour, which takes riders on a tour of “celebrity death.”
 One of their tours shows passengers street scenes from more than 50 films around the area.
 Another is the Helter Skelter Tour that visits the sites of the Tate and LaBianca murders.
 A third tour offered by this company visits “last breath locations” of such celebs as Michael Jackson, River Phoenix, and Bela Lugosi as well as the hotels where John Belushi and Janis Joplin never got around to paying their bill.
 It claims to be a “light hearted look at the dark side of Hollywood."